 There are two press conferences per day; one, a briefing of the National Security Council by the Senior Minister (Security cluster) that provides latest updates on the security aspects touching on the enforcement of the MCO and dealing with violation cases and ensuring strict observance of the rules to restrict movement of people and quarantine, and the disinfection of premises and locations categorised as dangerous in efforts to contain and mitigate the spread of the virus.
-The other important briefing is by the Director General of Health representing the Ministry of Health which gives a daily update and round-up on new cases of infections, victims, recovery cases, the healthcare system in terms of hospital facilities and treatment, and on healthcare front liners carrying out contact tracing, screening and testing to address the spread of pandemic.
+The other important briefing is by the Director General of Health representing the Ministry of Health, which gives a daily update and a round-up on new cases of infections, victims, recovery cases, the healthcare system in terms of hospital facilities and treatment, and on the healthcare of front liners carrying out contact tracing, screening and testing to address the spread of pandemic.

-The fact that there are two major spokespersons from the government handling the crisis – one by the Senior Minister (Security cluster), Datuk Ismail Sabri Yaakob on security matters, and the other by the Director General of Health, Datuk Noor Hisham Abdullah – to communicate important messages to the people on a daily basis shows good coordination.
+The fact that there are two major spokespersons from the government handling the crisis – one by the Senior Minister (Security cluster), Datuk Ismail Sabri Yaakob on security matters, and the other by the Director General of Health, Datuk Noor Hisham Abdullah – to communicate important messages to the people on a daily basis, shows good coordination.
 Such strategy avoids confusion being created among the public.

 In between statements delivered at press conferences by two prominent speakers, there were occasions where certain ministers responsible for certain portfolios like Education, Higher Education, International Trade, Economics and Finance, Infrastructure, Sciences, and Religious Affairs came into the picture to make clarifications pertaining to their portfolios.

-The mass media, especially the electronic media invited Malaysians from various circles such as scholars, parliamentarians, lecturers, economists, business leaders, women and social activists to come forward to air their views in forum sessions on how they see the crisis affecting the public and inviting for suggestions to address the issues, such as ensuring aid could be delivered in a timely manner, coming up with bartering system for purchasing food directly from suppliers, and solving on-going issues affecting business especially the SMEs.
+The mass media, especially the electronic media, invited Malaysians from various circles such as scholars, parliamentarians, lecturers, economists, business leaders, women, and social activists to come forward to air their views in forum sessions on how they see the crisis affecting the public, and inviting for suggestions to address the issues, such as ensuring aid could be delivered in a timely manner, coming up with bartering system for purchasing food directly from suppliers, and solving on-going issues affecting business, especially the SMEs.
 These forums served as useful feedback to the authorities.

 The pandemic had also raised the issue of women and gender-based violence where women are seen to be the worst hit by the crisis based on the United Nations report on the “Impact of COVID-19 on Women”.
 The attempt by the Ministry of Women, Family and Community Development to inject humour (the Doraemon mockery) into the issue to maintain harmony between husband and wife had raised concerns about the burden of imbalanced gender role that sparked outrage among women groups and the NGOs.
-The issue had drawn attention of the international media apart from the local media, putting Malaysia on the spotlight as a country that still practices patriarchy and misogyny remains rooted in the culture.
+The issue had drawn attention of the international media apart from the local media, putting Malaysia on the spotlight as a country that still practices patriarchy, and misogyny remains rooted in the culture.